Omar-p/learning-notes/aws/aws.md

 - LSI an alternative views for a table
 - LSI must be created with the table creation, u can create up to 5 LSI's per base table.
 - Alternative SK [sort key with the same partition key]
-  - allow for alternative sort key but sam partition key.
+  - allow for alternative sort key but same partition key.
 - Shares the RCU and WCU with the table.
   - in case of using provisioned capacity mode.
 - Attributes in the index - ALL, KEYS_ONLY & INCLUDE[u specify which to include]
-- Indexes are sparse, only row which have a value in the index alternative sprt key are added to the index. u can take the advantage and use scan op because u know the table only have the row u interested in.
+- Indexes are sparse, only row which have a value in the index are added to the index. u can take the advantage and use scan op because u know the table only have the row u interested in.

 ---